Current Issue

-Our Spring 2025 issue of Visual Arts at Miami is out now!
+Our Fall 2025 issue of Visual Arts at Miami is out now!
 The entire issue is available here (as a flip-through publication).
 Read on to learn more about the magazine as well as what’s in this issue.

 About the Magazine